google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 origins in order to embed the button.
 A minimal policy would be `script-src https://apis.google.com; child-src https://plusone.google.com`.
 You also need to ensure that the snippet of JavaScript that Google provides is pulled out into an external JavaScript file.
-If you have an existing policy using `frame-src`, you were required to change it to `child-src` for CSP Level 2.
-This may change in CSP Level 3.
+If you had a Level 1-based policy using `frame-src` Level 2 required you to change it to `child-src`.
+This is no longer necessary in CSP Level 3.

 * Facebook's [Like button](//developers.facebook.com/docs/plugins/like-button){: .external }